hepu/contacts-importer/README.md

 # Contacts Importer

-Ruby on Rails app that allows the user to sign up and upload CSV files that import contacts
+Ruby on Rails app that allows the user to sign up and upload CSV files that import contacts.

+This app makes use of **ActiveRecord Encryption**, so it's necessary to have a `config/master.key` (provided externally)

 ## Getting Started